ndxn/Partners-in-Wine/README.md

 ## First Segment

 * Selected topic:
-* Factors affecting wine quality
+* Weather and soil conditions affecting wine quality

 ## Reason they selected the topic:
-* We Like Wine , diverse dataset, enough information
+* We like wine , diverse dataset, enough information to pull acorss three API's.
+One for red and white wine , one for weather and one for soil.

 ## Description of the source of data:
 * Globalwinescore.com using an API token